ni/nimi-python/docs/nirfsg/class.rst

             .. note:: If there is an existing NI-RFSA session open for the same PXIe-5820/5830/5831/5832/5840/5841/5842/5860 while this method runs, it may remain open but cannot be used for operations that access the hardware, for example niRFSA_Commit or niRFSA_Initiate.
+For the existing open session to use the new self-calibration data, the session will need to be closed and reopened.

+                **PXIe-5860**

+                While this VI is running on one channel, if there are any existing NI-RFSG or NI-RFSA sessions open on the other channel, they may remain open but cannot be used for operations that access the hardware, for example niRFSG Commit or niRFSG Initiate or niRFSA Commit or niRFSA Initiate.
+For the existing open session to use the new self-calibration data, the session will need to be closed and reopened.